priyasingh1501/Lyfe/client/DESIGN_SYSTEM.md

-# Lyfe Design System
+# Untangle Design System

-This document outlines the comprehensive design system for the Lyfe application, ensuring visual consistency across all components and pages.
+This document outlines the comprehensive design system for the Untangle application, ensuring visual consistency across all components and pages.

 ## 🎨 **Design Tokens**